Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up a hit in five games in a row.
-In his last five games he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.
+- Bregman heads into this game looking to extend his two-game hit streak.
+In his last five games he is hitting .381 with three doubles, a home run, four walks and five RBI.

 Bregman Recent Games